PukannN/LiveBusMap/README.md

 - `python3 -m venv venv`
 - `source /venv/bin/activate`
 - `pip install -r requirements.txt`
-- VSCode may have some difficulties loading all the pip packages, you may need to restart your IDE
+- VSCode may have some difficulties loading all the pip packages at first, you may need to restart your IDE